Telangana State Road Transport Corporation: Mid-level services

 These are non-air conditioned 3+2 services which are run as intercity services.
 The color of an Express bus is light blue and dark blue.
 Most of the buses are of Ashok Leyland, Tata, and Eicher.

 TSRTC runs city route buses in urban areas like Suryapet, Mahabubnagar, Siddipet, Godavarikhani and Khammam.

 Entry-level services

 Entry-level ordinary service is branded as "Palle Velugu" and "Mini-Pallevelugu".
-These buses constitute the majority of TSRTC's fleet, and are used to provide connectivity to villages and small towns.
+These buses constitute the majority of TGSRTC's fleet, and are used to provide connectivity to villages and small towns.
 Palle Velugu are typically used on short routes connecting villages and small towns to larger towns.

 Urban services

 City buses in Hyderabad and Warangal are also branded in a similar fashion.
 Air-conditioned city buses are branded "Metro Luxury".
 The city buses to Rajiv Gandhi International Airport (RGIA) are branded "Pushpak(Airport Liner)".
 Mid-level city services are branded "Metro Deluxe" and "Metro Express" whereas the entry-level "Ordinary" buses are not given any name but are commonly referred to as a "City Bus".
 These service categories should not be confused with local arrangements like "Merupu", "Trisul" and "Ramabanam".